oaerobert/Time-Series-Data-Modelling-STATA/README.md

 **Abstract:**

 This project will employ time-series analysis to assess the relationships between the independent variables of disposable income, prices, interest rates and the dependent variable, consumption, between 1960 and 2021.
-I will use data from the Office of National Statistics (ONS) and Bank of England - they are widely reliable for utilising standardised methodologies and being transparent within their data collection processes.
-Whilst rigorously standardised, their reliance on estimation techniques such as inflation-adjusted disposable income may create measurement errors.
-Due to human error within data collection, there exists the potentiality of misspecification and bias.
-Despite these limitations, these sources are often used by researchers and policymakers, frequently used for econometric analysis due to their credibility.

 ---

 ## Key Objectives and Workflow